 A hunting gathering culture is also a mobile culture because the group must always be ready to pack up and follow the wild game.
 A mobile culture made of small self-supporting groups has a different social and political structure than a society that needs to stay in one place and tend to crops.

-Although dates vary from place to place, the culture of the Eastern Woodland Indians living in the northeast transformed to an agricultural economy almost 3000 years ago.
+Although dates vary from place to place, the culture of the Eastern Woodland Indians living in the northeast transformed from a hunting/gathering economy to an agricultural economy almost 3000 years ago.

 The change was not universal, it didn't happen overnight and there were many, many regional variations of the process.

-But many communities especially those in the most southern part of the territory, came to rely on crops to provide a substantial portion of their diet.
-For the most part, those communities had to stay in one place and the result was that they developed new political systems.
+Many communities, especially those in the most southern part of the territory, came to rely on crops to provide a substantial portion of their diet.
+For the most part, those communities then had to stay in one place and the result was that they developed new political systems.
 When many people live together in a relatively small space rules of conduct emerge that differ from the conventions of a culture that is composed of many small migrant groups.
 Leadership roles adapt.